How to Tailor Your Resume and Get Noticed

-This applies for each section of your resume or profile.
+This applies to each section of your resume or profile.
 When you list your key skills make sure that each one applies for this job.
-Your duties, roles, and achievements under your experience section should all relate to the job at hand.
+Your duties, roles, and achievements in your experience section should all relate to the job at hand.
 If they don’t relate in any way, leave them out.

 5. It’s Okay Not to Include Everything